GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Longsword
 A finely made sword, somehwat lighter than would be expected.
 User gains *a +1 bonus for the purpose of inflicting a critical hit*.

-If name is knon, bonus is instead a standard bonus to attack roll.
+If name is known, bonus is instead a standard bonus to attack roll.

 **Enchanted Weapon**
 varies, varies